Should I restrict how much chocolate my child eats this Easter?

 7. Offer chocolate and sweets through the year, within your usual meal time structure

-When you offer chocolate and sweets through the year, at times decided by you, with other foods in the context of your child’s usual meal and snack routine, and with the support of your partner and other people who closely involved with caring for your child (like grandparents), these foods become less interesting in the eyes of your child.
-Your child will still want to eat and enjoy them, but they will be alot less preoccupied with them and they won’t feel the need to eat as much as possible of them when they get the chance.
+When you offer chocolate and sweets through the year, at times decided by you, with other foods in the context of your child’s usual meal and snack routine, and with the support of your partner and other people who closely involved with caring for your child (like grandparents), your child will eventually become less preoccupied with these foods and they won’t feel the need to eat as much as possible of them when they get the chance.

 Short and sweet

-Long-term, restricting or micromanaging certain foods can be counterproductive while intentionally giving your kids opportunities to taste and enjoy chocolate and sweets helps them learn to self-regulate their intake of these foods.
+Long-term, restricting or micromanaging certain foods can be counterproductive while intentionally giving your kids opportunities to taste and enjoy chocolate and sweets supports their innate intuitive eating cues and helps them learn to self-regulate their intake of these foods.
 These opportunities are an important way to build a positive and healthy relationship with food, including chocolate and sweets.
-Kids who have regular access to these foods learn to eat as much as they want and stop when they feel they’ve had enough because they know they will have other opportunities to enjoy these foods in the future – that’s Intuitive Eating.
+Kids who have regular access to these foods learn to eat as much as they need in the moment and stop when they feel they’ve had enough because they know if they eat more they won’t feel good and because they know they will have other opportunities to enjoy these foods in the future.
 The long term benefits of letting kids learn how to regulate their own intake of food in a way that feels good in their body are worth it – even if it means sometimes allowing them to eat more chocolate than you might like or feel comfortable with!

 Wishing you and your family a Happy Easter!